modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 Having a nice preview image for social media can be very helpful.
 For that reason Rocket has a specific functionality to generate a preview image.

-This functionality is disable by default.
+This functionality is disabled by default.
 You can enable it by exporting a `openGraphLayout` function/class instance.

 The functionality is the same as normal [Layouts](../20--basics/50--layouts.rocket.md).